Ironically, since the USPS raised the postage for a first-class letter to 39 cents, I’ve found myself with more outgoing mail.

 Actually, the fact we don’t have easy access to this information seems like a public disservice.

 This place just isn’t big enough for the 3 of us.
 So, we’re moving on.
 If you’ve followed this blog, you’ll know the backyard is great for watching movies off the laptop and recording podcasts.
 Bamboo flooring on the first floor, new carpeting upstairs, brand new stainless steel fridge, gas range, and dishwasher.
 Furnace and water heater less than 5 years old.
+There’s a little more than 700 sq ft on the main level.
+Yes, the single Linksys wi-fi router easily covers the house and backyard.

 The house is on the high school marching band’s parade route and 2 blocks from the 4th of July parade route.
 Plus, we had an amazing vegetable garden along the east side of the house.